Elianina/FaceMatch/README.md

-# COSC595 Implementation: FaceMatch AI
+# COSC595 Implementation: A Comparison of Four Deep Learning Architectures for Gendered Facial Recognition

-## Facial Recognition System Using Deep Learning
+---

-**University of New England**
+**University of New England (UNE)**
 **Course:** COSC595 Information Technology Project: Implementation
 **Team:** Carl Fokstuen, YuTing Lee, Mark Malady, Nayani Samaranayake, Vishal Cheroor Ravi
 **Supervisors:** Prof. Raymond Chiong, Dr. Farshid Hajati
+---

-### Project Overview
+## Project Overview
-This project implements and evaluates multiple deep learning architectures for gendered facial recognition, building upon our COSC594 literature review of AI-driven facial phenotyping tools.
-We now focus on VGG-16 as our primary model with further and potential expansion to EfficientNet-B4, ResNet-50, and DenseNet-121 models.
+This project implements and evaluates multiple deep learning architectures for gendered facial recognition for comparative purposes.
+These models include 1.
+VGG-16, 2.
+EfficientNet-B4, 3.
+ResNet-50, and 4.
+DenseNet-121.
+The models are trained on the CelebA dataset,
+which contains 202,599 celebrity face images from 10,177 individuals.
+The dataset contains 40 attributes, including 5 facial features, age, gender, and race.
+The attributes are used to train the models to predict the gender of a celebrity from a given image.

 ---

 ## Project Installation